 With demanding schedules and tight budgets, some contractors see industry associations as a waste of their time and money.
-However, construction trade associations offer numerous benefits.
+However, a construction trade association offers numerous benefits.
 They not only keep you on top of important industry trends and developments, but also facilitate networking with like-minded professionals.
-Below is a detailed enumeration of benefits to encourage you to join a contractor’s association.
+Below is a detailed enumeration of benefits to encourage you to join a construction trade association.

 - Networking: By being a part of construction trade associations, you will be able to interact with people like you — business owners in your industry, or adjacent industries.
 Building relationships with your fellow professionals can help you become a better leader and deepen your industry ties.
 If you find yourself in need of a subcontractor, you will have a reliable network to consult.